daleghent/phd2-wiki/BuildingPHD2OnWindows.md

 PHD2 requires wxWidgets static libraries, not DLLs, so you need to build them as follows.

-Install wxWidgets into <wx install path>, typically C:\wxWidgets-3.0.4.
+Install wxWidgets into &lt;wx install path&gt;, typically C:\wxWidgets-3.0.4.

-Set a WXWIN environment variable to point to <wx install path>.
+Set a WXWIN environment variable to point to &lt;wx install path&gt;.
 For example:

 > WXWIN = C:\wxWidgets-3.0.4